 Filing your employee’s proof of identity

-You are obliged to keep a copy of the identity document in your records.
-You must retain this copy for 5 calendar years after the termination of the working relationship, period of employment or activities.
-When the validity of an identity document has expired, it is not necessary to keep a copy of a new identity document in your records.
+If your employee leaves employment you must retain this copy for 5 years.
+These 5 years start after the calendar year in which the employee leaves employment.
+Has the validity of an identity document has expired?
+You do not have to make a copy of the new identity document for your records.

 Records when hiring through contracting or secondment

 Do you hire staff through contracting or secondment?
 You cannot keep a copy of the identity document in your records since you are not the employer.
 You do, however, have to check the proof of identity and keep a record of (in Dutch):

 - type and number, and period of validity of identity document

 - name, address, and registration number with the Chamber of Commerce of the intermediary.